SreeramPozhat/Panchangam/README.md

 Use git clone
 point the python to your venv (top line of python file).
 Existing line is my system specific.
 Python file is located as /Panchangam/scripts/solar_calendar.48m.py use xcode to archive and create the same file.

+## ⚙️ Startup Configuration
+To launch automatically at login:
+System Settings → General → Login Items
+Click "+" and select Panchangam.app

+## 🤝 Contributions are welcome